loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_RATINGS.md

 ## 1. What this solution will do

 Customers will be able to rate a product within the LoyJoy chat.
-In this article we explain how to then automatically tranfer the ratings to ProCampaign.
+In this article you will learn how to then automatically tranfer the ratings to ProCampaign.

 <p align="center">
   <img src="pro_campaign_integration/pro_campaign_ratings.png" alt="Ratings and review chatbot in LoyJoy" title="LoyJoy ProCampaign Ratings Reviews Data Transfer" width="800"/>
 </p>

 ## 2. What you need for this solution to work

+To start sending ratings from LoyJoy to ProCampaign you will need three things:

  - You need to **define certain process variables in your chat flow**.
 You do this to collect the specific data inputs from our customers.
  - Add the **ProCampaign Process block** to your chatflow.